ossf/scorecard/CONTRIBUTOR_LADDER.md

 approval is focused on holistic acceptance of a contribution including:

 - backwards/forwards compatibility
-- adherence to API and flag conventions
+- adherence to API and style conventions
 - subtle performance and correctness issues
 - interactions with other parts of the system
 - consistency between code and documentation